bytesimplified/assign-unt-scamblaster-threat-detection/README.md

 # assign-unt-scamblaster-threat-detection

 ## Contact & Support

-For assistance, tutoring, or guided implementation: `connect@bytesimplified.com`.
-We provide assignment assistance, code review, and deployment support.
->
+Need help, guidance, or tutoring?
+Email us at **connect@bytesimplified.com** or message us on WhatsApp: [http://wa.me/919110520993](http://wa.me/919110520993).

+We can support you with:
+- Learning and understanding concepts
+- Step-by-step guidance
+- Code review and deployment support

-> We **do not** provide completed coursework for submission and we will not assist with academic dishonesty.
-Contact: connect@bytesimplified.com.
+⚠️ Note: We do **not** provide ready-made assignments or help with academic dishonesty.
 ---

 ## Assignment Details